PhDtoTech/etch-a-sketch/README.md

 # etch-a-sketch
-The Odin Project - Foundation Course
+A project from [The Odin Project - Foundation Course] (https://www.theodinproject.com/courses/foundations/lessons/etch-a-sketch-project)

+# Live Preview

+# Learning Outcomes
+  - Deepened knowledge of DOM and its manipulation.
+  - Improved CSS Grid understanding and usage.
+  - Improved code structure and code readability.
+  - Improved clean code writing.

 # Goals
 Build a browser version of something between a sketchpad and an Etch-A-Sketch.